dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 | With barcode area polluted or destroyed | IPM_MORPHOLOGY |

 ### Generate a High Quality Binary Image
-[BinarizationModes]({{ site.parameters_reference }}binarization-modes.html) is a parameter to provide some binarization methods to generate a high quality binary image.
-Setting it to `BM_LOCAL_BLOCK` will binarize the image for each pixel based on a threshold which is calculated based on a small region around it.
-It works well on image with varying illumination.
-When using this mode, there are arguments can be used to further improve the read rate.
-Setting `BlockSizeX` and `BlockSizeY` to 5 - 8 times module size if you are aware of the module size and `EnableFillBinaryVacancy` to 1 if you are reading barcodes with a large module size.
+[BinarizationModes]({{ site.parameters_reference }}binarization-modes.html) provides some binarization methods to generate a high quality binary image.
+Setting the priority to `BM_LOCAL_BLOCK` will binarize each pixel of the imafe based on a threshold which is calculated based on a small region around said pixel.
+It works well on images with varying illumination.
+When using this mode, there are arguments that can be used to further improve the read rate.
+Setting `BlockSizeX` and `BlockSizeY` to 5 - 8 times the module size (should it be known) and setting `EnableFillBinaryVacancy` to 1 if you are reading barcodes with a large module size.

-Another mode, `BM_THRESHOLD`, binarizes the image for each pixel based on a global unified threshold.
+The second binarization mode, `BM_THRESHOLD`, binarizes the image for each pixel based on a global unified threshold.
 It works well when the image has obvious contrast between the barcode and the background.
 You can adjust the threshold by setting argument `BinarizationThreshold` to find a best value for your image.

 ## Improve Barcode Localization with Multiple Modes
-After the above processing, we have got an high quality binary image ready for barcode zone localization.
-DBR provides several methods to localize a barcode zone, which can be customized by parameter [LocalizationModes]({{ site.parameters_reference }}localization-modes.html).
-Each single method can be used for certain barcode type(s) or usage scenarios, but considering the read rate as the first priority, the recommanded way is to combine multiple modes following the instructions bellow.
+After the above process, we have a high quality binarized image ready for barcode zone localization.
+DBR provides several methods to localize a barcode zone, which can be customized by the parameter [LocalizationModes]({{ site.parameters_reference }}localization-modes.html).
+Each single method can be used for certain barcode type(s) or usage scenarios, but considering the read rate as the first priority, it is recommended to combine multiple modes following the instructions below.

 ### Common Usage
-To localize most of regular barcodes, it is recommended to use DBR's default setting, which is `LM_SCAN_DIRECTLY`, `LM_CONNECTED_BLOCKS`, `LM_LINES`, `LM_STATISTICS`.
-With this setting, DBR firstly uses `LM_SCAN_DIRECTLY` mode to run a fast scan through the whole image.
-It gives great localization result, especially for vertical and horizontal barcodes.
-If not enough barcodes have been found, DBR then uses `LM_CONNECTED_BLOCKS` mode which covers most of the barcode types and usually gives the best result. `LM_LINES` is a supplementary mode for `LM_CONNECTED_BLOCKS` which may help localizing OneD and PDF417 codes.
-DBR then tries `LM_STATISTICS` mode as the last resort to cover barcodes may be missed by above modes.
+To localize most barcodes, it is recommended to use DBR's default localization modes, which includes `LM_SCAN_DIRECTLY`, `LM_CONNECTED_BLOCKS`, `LM_LINES`, `LM_STATISTICS` in that priority order.
+Firstly, DBR uses `LM_SCAN_DIRECTLY` mode to run a fast scan through the whole image.
+That usually gives a great localization result with vertical and horizontal OneD barcodes.
+If not enough barcodes have been found, DBR then uses `LM_CONNECTED_BLOCKS` which covers most of the barcode types and gives the best result most of the time. `LM_LINES` is a supplementary mode to `LM_CONNECTED_BLOCKS` which may help localizing OneD and PDF417 codes.
+DBR then tries `LM_STATISTICS` mode as the last resort to cover barcode types that may be missed by the above modes.

-### Specific Case
+### Specific Case Modes
 - If you are decoding postal codes and the read rate is in quite high priority, you can add `LM_STATISTICS_POSTAL_CODE` to the default setting, it is designed to optimize the localization for postal codes.

 - If you are decoding barcodes whose modules are separate, e.g., Direct Part Marking (DPM) codes, and DotCode, `LM_STATISTICS_MARKS` is the right one you should add.

-### Alternative Option to Speed Up
-For some cases, the read speed may take priority over read rate, the following options may help.
-- `LM_ONED_FAST_SCAN` is designed to localize OneD barcodes very fast but the result may not be good enough.
-If the barcode type you are decoding is OneD and the image quality is relatively high, you can set this mode instead of `LM_SCAN_DIRECTLY` to save some time.

-- `LM_CENTRE` works just like LM_STATISTICS but only searchs barcodes from the centre of the image.
-When the barcodes are in the centre of the image, using this mode other than LM_STATISTICS may save some time.

-### Setting Tips
+### Additional Tips when Setting the Modes
-- When using multiple modes, `LM_CONNECTED_BLOCKS` should always be placed before `LM_LINES`, `LM_STATISTICS`, `LM_STATISTICS_MARKS` and `LM_STATISTICS_POSTAL_CODE` since it shares data with them.
+- When using multiple modes, `LM_CONNECTED_BLOCKS` should always be placed ahead of `LM_LINES`, `LM_STATISTICS`, `LM_STATISTICS_MARKS` and `LM_STATISTICS_POSTAL_CODE` since they are supplementary modes to `LM_CONNECTED_BLOCKS`.

-- `LM_SCAN_DIRECTLY` can be covered by `LM_CONNECTED_BLOCKS`, so setting `LM_SCAN_DIRECTLY` after `LM_CONNECTED_BLOCKS` will give no help on read rate but slow down the speed.
+- `LM_SCAN_DIRECTLY` is covered by `LM_CONNECTED_BLOCKS`, so setting `LM_SCAN_DIRECTLY` after `LM_CONNECTED_BLOCKS` will give no help on read rate but slow down the speed.

-## Endeavor to Decode a Barcode Zone
+## Refining the Decoding Process
-In this procedure, DBR performs a round of image processing on the precisely partitioned barcode area to get final barcode result.
-The parameter [DeblurModes]({{ site.parameters_reference }}deblur-modes.html), comes with 9 modes, can be used to configure how DBR runs the processings.
+Next in the algorithm, DBR performs a round of image processing on the precisely partitioned barcode area to get final barcode result.
+The parameter [DeblurModes]({{ site.parameters_reference }}deblur-modes.html) comes with 9 modes in total which can be used individually or together to configure how DBR runs this part of the algorithm.
 Of the 9 modes, 2 of them are designed for relatively simple situations:

 - `DM_BASED_ON_LOC_BIN` is the most efficient mode when the barcode area is clear and clean.
 It reuses the binary image generated during the localization process.
 - `DM_THRESHOLD_BINARIZATION` is preferred when the barcode content modules have distinct colour contrast with the background.

 The following 6 modes provides more adaptability to handle more complicated situations.
-- `DM_DIRECT_BINARIZATION` is preferred when the barcode content modules have varying illumination.
+- `DM_DIRECT_BINARIZATION` is preferred when the barcode content modules have varying illumination levels.
 - `DM_GRAY_EQUALIZATION` is preferred when the barcode content modules have low colour contrast with the background.
-- `DM_SMOOTHING` is preferred when the barcode area have intensive noise or texture.
+- `DM_SMOOTHING` is preferred when the barcode area has intensive noise or textures.
 - `DM_SHARPENING` is preferred when the barcode content modules have blurred boundaries with a clear background.
 - `DM_SHARPENING_SMOOTHING` is preferred when the barcode content modules have blurred boundaries with unclear backgrounds.
-- `DM_MORPHING` is preferred when the barcode area is polluted or destroyed.
+- `DM_MORPHING` is preferred when the barcode area is polluted or damaged.

 Last but not least, `DM_DEEP_ANALYSIS` is the most powerful way to deal with desperate situations which cannot be solved by above modes.
 It analyzes every pixel of the image, does a lot calculation to gather characteristics to find or build relation between each pixel, and finally find out the barcode modules and final result.